Outdated Browser Detected

 “Stores can personalise it by using ‘manager’s choice’ or ‘cocktail of the day’ labels, or go a step further by creating an in-store bar, which displays the finished drinks,” she explains.

 Premium products are important for couples spending time at home together.
-The evening snacking market is worth more than £5.2bn and is growing
+The evening snacking market is worth more than £5.2bn and is growing by 2.8%.

 “With UK weather unpredictable, consumers may only have one or two days to prepare for garden parties, so retailers looking to make the most it should make shopping as simple as possible,” says KP Snacks’ Matt Collins.